Teachers and Parents

 "The story was simple and easy to follow for young children due to the use of rhyme and colourful pictures.

-Your deliver was great as the children were engaged from the start due to you wearing the bear ears and neckerchief.
+Your delivery was great as the children were engaged from the start due to you wearing the bear ears and neckerchief.

 Children were introduced to lots of different fears that they could relate to but most importantly, how to deal with their fears"